-Cash value can be loaned to or withdrawn by policyholders.
+The cash value can be loaned to or withdrawn by policyholders.
 Life insurers often market this benefit as an extra savings account, college fund, or retirement fund.

 Other than cash value, most life insurance living benefits are designed to provide coverage for serious health issues.

-Many of these living benefits will provide you a portion of your death benefit if certain health circumstances occur.
+Many of these living benefits will provide you with a portion of your death benefit if certain health circumstances occur.

 Unlike cash value, these benefits are available on term life insurance as well as on permanent policies.

 - Disability Income Rider.
 This type of rider will pay a monthly benefit to an insured person who suffers a disability that affects their ability to work and earn an income.

 - Waiver of Premium Rider.
 This rider enables the insured to keep their life insurance coverage intact without paying premiums if they suffer a disability that affects their ability to earn a living.
 Keep in mind this type of benefit does not provide income or benefit payments; it only waives your insurance premium obligation.

 - Accelerated Benefit Rider.
 This feature lets you — or your beneficiaries — receive a portion of your contracted death benefit prior to your death if you are diagnosed with a terminal illness.
 This rider is sometimes referred to as a Terminal Illness Rider.
 You can use the rider benefit for medical care, hospice care, or other needs.

 - Critical Illness Rider.
 This is similar to the Accelerated Benefit Rider.
 The difference is that the rider benefit is paid in the event you are diagnosed with a chronic illness, not a terminal illness.
 Insurers have different definitions for chronic illnesses, but they typically include strokes, heart attacks, and cancer.